trzaskos/weather-now/README.md

 3. Generate a new API key
 4. Copy the key and add it to your `.env` file as shown above

+## ⚠️ API Usage Notice

+This project uses the **free tier** of the OpenWeatherMap API which has the following limitations:
+- 60 calls per minute
+- 1,000,000 calls per month
+- 5-day forecast available at 3-hour intervals

+To avoid exceeding these limits, this application implements several protective measures:
+- Client-side caching of weather data for 30 minutes
+- Throttling to prevent rapid successive API calls
+- Usage tracking with visual warnings
+- Limited recent searches history

+**For Portfolio Visitors**: This is a demonstration project.
+Please be mindful of API usage when testing the application.
+The weather data refreshes only every 30 minutes, so there's no need to search for the same location repeatedly.

 ## 📊 Project Structure

 ```